adamtiger/NNSharp/README.md

 ## Philosophy

 This library was created in order to run pre-trained neural networks.
 Training is the most time consuming part of a deep learning framework.
 Probably C# is not the best for training neural networks.
-There are a lot of very good solution can be found like [Tensorflow](https://www.tensorflow.org/), [Theano](http://deeplearning.net/software/theano/), [PyTorch](http://pytorch.org/), [Sonnet](https://github.com/deepmind/sonnet) ans so on.
+There are a lot of very good solution can be found like [Tensorflow](https://www.tensorflow.org/), [CNTK](https://www.cntk.ai/pythondocs/index.html), [Theano](http://deeplearning.net/software/theano/), [PyTorch](http://pytorch.org/), [Sonnet](https://github.com/deepmind/sonnet) ans so on.
 Most of them suit the Python programming language and mainly support Linux.

-Therefore this library aims for using the weights and structure created with the above softwares and just run it in C# with **Windows**.
+Therefore this library aims for using the weights and structure created with the above softwares and just run it in C# on **Windows**.

 ## Installation